cloudspaceacademy/cloudspace-workshop/docs/aws-static-web-hosting.md

 **Test the Pipeline**

-We will be testing the pipeline by modifying the file locally, pushing the file to CodeCommit.
+We will be testing the pipeline by modifying the file locally, pushing the file to GitHub.
 CodePipeline should see this change and deploy our new file with our changes to the website.

-I updated the background color.
-Committed my changes and pushed it to CodeCommit.
+Update the backgrount color by adding this line of code to your html file and commit the changes and push it to GitHub:
+` <body style="background-color:MediumSeaGreen;"></body> `

 ![alt text](assets/images/aws-static-web-hosting/a-web-hosting9.png)